 4) How many and which conditions will participants be assigned to?

-This will be a 2 (frame) x 2 (level of transparency) design.
-Participants will randomly be assigned to answer questions about the AV framed as either Autopilot or Copilot and they will also be randomly given the information on the actual level of automation for the AV, which is the transparency condition.
+This will be a 2 (label: autopilot, copilot) x 2 (transparency: present, absent) design.
+Participants will be randomly assigned to answer questions about the AV labeled either Autopilot or Copilot and they will either receive information on the actual level of automation for the AV or not, which is the transparency condition.
 Therefore, the possible conditions are- Autopilot & full transparency; Copilot & full transparency; Autopilot & zero transparency; Copilot & zero transparency.

 5) Specify exactly which analyses you will conduct to examine the main question/hypothesis.

-We will conduct factorial ANOVA test with the scores on the responsibility and liability scales differ as the DV and the frame and level of transparency as the predictors.
+We will conduct an ANOVA test with the scores on the responsibility and liability scales differ as the DV and the frame and level of transparency as the predictors.

 A mediation analysis will be run with trust and safety as the mediators, the treatment condition as the IV and preferred automation as DV.
 We will run a mediation analysis to test if the responsibility and liability scores are mediated by perceived level of automation.

 6) Describe exactly how outliers will be defined and handled, and your precise rule(s) for excluding observations.